sstcam/SSDAQ/README.md

 # SSDAQ
 [![Build Status](https://travis-ci.org/cta-chec/SSDAQ.svg?branch=master)](https://travis-ci.org/cta-chec/SSDAQ) [![Coverage Status](https://coveralls.io/repos/github/sflis/SSDAQ/badge.svg?branch=master)](https://coveralls.io/github/sflis/SSDAQ?branch=master)

-Disclaimer: This documentation is now outdated as this package covers almost all of the CHEC cameras pushed data data acquisition.
-Slow signal data acquisition and distribution for CHEC-S TARGET-C modules.
+Data acquisition and distribution for CHEC-S TARGET-C modules.

-This project contains a set of modules and scripts to receive slow signal data via UDP from TARGET-C modules (TM), build events from data recieved from multiple TMs and publish these  events on a tcp zmq PUB socket.
-There are also classes and scripts for receiving publishe slow signal readout data and writing them to disk.
+This project contains a set of modules and applications to receive and handle pushed data from the CHEC camera.
+The data is then published on TCP sockets that are subscribable.
+Subscribers for printing out the data or writing it to disk are provided as well.

 ## Installation